SharafatKarim/pstu-cse-academic/Semester 4/DLD/overview/file.typ

 #rect(width: 100%)[
   From this chapter we actually need to know only simple statements. \
-  Don't skip statements please, \
+  Don't skip statements, \
-  and don't get overloaded with the details! \
+  and get overloaded with the details! \
 ]

 == Definition